-How to Maintain a Pool Without Equipment
+How To Maintain a Pool With Damaged Equipment

 A pool emergency can happen to any pool owner any time of the year.
 It could be in the middle of winter, and unexpected freezing temperatures and power outages are causing busted lines and damaged pool equipment.
 It could be the middle of summer, and your pool pump suddenly stops working.
 Maybe a major storm or hurricane came through and damaged the power grid, rendering your pool’s circulation system useless for a few days.
 No matter the reason, a pool that isn’t pushing water through the filter can quickly turn into a murky mess.
 When you can’t use the pump for more than a day, we have a few tips and tricks to keep your pool water clean and clear: